My girls tried the Raddish Kids cooking club subscription box. Here's what we thought of it!

 A lot of kid-oriented cookbooks or magazines feature recipes for things like pigs in a blanket or finger jellow.
 I love that the Raddish kits include high quality recipes that are simple enough for kids to prepare, but aren't what you'd typically think of as "kid food."

 It's suitable for a wide range of ages.

 On the Raddish site, they recommend this kit for kids ages 4 through 12.
 Obviously a four-year old will not be able to do some of the more technical things independently, but he/she can use the illustrated cards to follow along with what mom or dad are doing in the kitchen.
 Older kids can take on more and more responsibility.
 And it's even a great tool for adults who aren't confident in their cooking skills and want to brush up on some basic techniques and terminology.

 This is one of those gifts that the parents would love as much as the kids.
 You can order a gift subscription OR a single kit as a gift.
 The recipe cards, shopping list, and other materials are really high quality, so they can be used again and again.

 It's as fun as it is educational.

 My girls loved our trial kit so much that I signed up for a monthly subscription.
-If you’d like to try out Raddish for yourself, you can sign up on their website.
-And if you enter the code SIMPLE25 when you check out, you’ll receive a 25% discount on your first month’s order.
+If you'd like to try out Raddish for yourself, you can sign up on their website.

 If you do try Raddish, please come back and let me know what you think!
 I'd also love to hear any of your own tips for getting your kids excited about cooking.